-Memory Utilization The percentage of all memory resources that are allocated to the PowerVM partition and are currently in use.
+Memory Utilization The percentage of all memory resources that are allocated to the PowerVM historical data.

-Baseline An envelope indicating the expected memory utilization range based on historical data.
+Baseline An envelope indicating the expected memory utilization range based on

 Memory Usage by

 Process

 Click this link to display the Processes dashboard and find out more about the processor and memory usage by each process running on this PowerVM partition.
 For more information about this dashboard, see the Foglight for Infrastructure User and Reference Guide.